m3ir/jamf-connect-unmigration/README.md

-# Jamf Connect Unmigration
+# Jamf Connect "Un-migration"

 ### General

-jamfconnect_ unmigrating.sh unmigrate Jamf Connect completely from a current local user
+jamfconnect_unmigrating.sh un-migrates Jamf Connect completely from a current local user

 by Meir Elimelech

 ## Usage

-the script can be user locally as Sudoer or alliteratively run via Jamf Pro Policy
+The script can be used locally on a machine with admin credentials using sudo or alternatively, be run via Jamf Pro using a Policy (in  a script or a file command)